Complete reducibility: Variations on a theme of Serre: Proof of Theorem

 We now come to part \ref{thm:gen-sigma} of Theorem~\ref{thm:generalisation}.

-\begin{proposition} Let $\sigma$ be a Steinberg endomorphism of $G$ and let $H$ be a subgroup of $G$.
-Let $\Gamma$ be the subgroup of $\Aut(X(G^{\circ}))$ generated by $\sigma$ and the image of $H$.
+\begin{proposition} Let $\sigma$ be a Steinberg endomorphism of the connected reductive group $G$ and let $H$ be a subgroup of $G$.
+Let $\Gamma$ be the subgroup of $\Aut(X(G))$ generated by $\sigma$ and the image of $H$.
 Then $H$ is $\sigma$-completely reducible if and only if $\Gamma$ acts completely reducibly on $G$. \end{proposition}